Chocks: Indian Political Dynamics

 Janata Party (1977)

 In 1977, under the shadow of the Emergency, a diverse coalition emerged to counter Indira Gandhi's political dominance.
-This coalition was known as the Janata Party (JP) and was led by Jayaprakash Narayan, popularly known as JP, it united several previously disparate parties.
-This included the Bharatiya Lok Dal (BLD), formed in 1974 through the merger of Rajaji's Swatantra Party, George Fernandes's Samyukta Socialist Party, Charan Singh's Bharatiya Kranti Dal, Biju Patnaik's Utkal Congress, and others.
-The Indian National Congress (Organization), the Bharatiya Jana Sangh (BJS) and Jagjivan Ram's Congress for Democracy (CFD) and other smaller parties also joined the alliance.
+This coalition was known as the Janata Party (JP) and was led by Jayaprakash Narayan, popularly known as JP.
+With the combined efforts of Raj Narain and several leaders, disparate political parties ranging from socialism to Hindutva ideological groups were consolidated, including the Bharatiya Lok Dal (BLD), formed in 1974 through the merger of Rajaji's Swatantra Party, George Fernandes's Samyukta Socialist Party, Charan Singh's Bharatiya Kranti Dal, Biju Patnaik's Utkal Congress, and others.
+The Indian National Congress (Organization) - INC (O), the Bharatiya Jana Sangh (BJS), Jagjivan Ram's Congress for Democracy (CFD), and other smaller parties also joined the alliance.

-In the 1980 General Election, Janata Party campaigned for Jagjivan Ram and the Janata Party (Secular) campaigned for Charan Singh as the Prime Ministerial candidates, both factions performed poorly.
-The split significantly weakened the Janata Party, and eventually, the membership controversy led the Bharatiya Jana Sangh (BJS) leaders to leave the Janata Party, culminating in the formation of the Bharatiya Janata Party (BJP) in 1980.
+In the 1980 General Election, the Janata Party campaigned for Jagjivan Ram and the Janata Party (Secular) campaigned for Charan Singh as Prime Ministerial candidates.
+However, both factions performed poorly in the 1980 General Election as internal divisions severely weakened the Janata Party.

 Indira Gandhi vs Devaraj Urs (1980)